msevestre/CKD-Quakification/re_output/Report.md

 <sup>b</sup>Average weight not reported in study.
 Estimated based on an average BMI of 22 kg/m<sup>2</sup>.

-**Figure 3.2.1** shows the simulated oral model PK profiles in a healthy population compared against observed Roux 1980 study data.<sup>37</sup>
+**Figure 3-4** shows the simulated oral model PK profiles in a healthy population compared against observed Roux 1980 study data.<sup>37</sup>

 ![](images/003_section_undefined-section-3/007_section_undefined-section-7/008_section_Acebutolol_Healthy/4_time_profile_plot_Acebutolol_Roux_Healthy_200_mg_PO.png)

+<a id="figure-3-4"></a>

-Figure 4: Simulation of the pharmacokinetics of Acebutolol after a single dose of 200 mg in healthy subjects.
-Observed data (circles) presented from Roux.
+**Figure 3-4: Simulation of the pharmacokinetics of Acebutolol after a single dose of 200 mg in healthy subjects.
+Observed data (circles) presented from Roux.**

 <br>